-Note that the maximum drive current was set to 2.5A.
-You can experiment with higher values such as 2.9A.
+In the program, I've set the maximum drive current to 2.5A.
+You can experiment with higher values, such as 2.9A.
 It seemed to trigger the battery monitor at 3A.
-Maybe the inductor needed to be rated for more than 3A.
+Using an inductor with a higher current rating should solve the problem.

 If you're adjusting the feedback voltage, make sure that your calculations are correct for the current sense resistor value.

 I set the battery monitor's trip voltage for 12V SLA batteries.

 For a higher switching frequency, I used a 20 MHz crystal oscillator.

 Step 4: Possible Use for the Replaced LED Driver

 I used the previous LED driver for driving 4 - 700mA red LEDs powered by a 12V 1.3Ah SLA battery.
 I reduced its drive current to 650mA.

 Here are the pictures of the new unit with the lower current driver.

 Step 5: Other Possible Uses for the New Driver